 Obama’s watershed victories on environmental protections, health care, equality, reproductive rights and financial reform were, in large part, accomplished through executive power – by issuing executive orders and regulations.
 Besides making it exceedingly easy for successors to simply “tear up” these laws, another unappealing side effect of Obama’s executive bulldozing is that it invites his successors to do the same.
 Take the Iran nuclear deal, which was signed by the US at the tail end of Obama’s presidency, yet has now been made a memory thanks to President Trump’s recent exit from the deal.
 The Paris climate change agreement is now as good as gone, as is the order that allowed transgender troops to serve in the military.
 This executive-heavy method of running the country dragged the government further into partisan politics and turned the presidency from an office of public service to the service of the president’s individual agenda.

-Obama’s lack of international intervention fueled geopolitical instability around the globe, and weakened America
+His lack of international intervention fueled geopolitical instability around the globe, and weakened America

 Nowhere is Obama’s lack of cohesive international policy felt more profoundly than in Syria.
 In 2011, Obama walked back from his now infamous “red line” on chemical weapons, and decided not to directly intervene in Syria; a year later, a sarin gas attack by Syrian forces killed 1400 innocents.
 Failure to provide deterrence emboldened not only the Assad regime (leading to over half a million deaths and the century’s largest refugee crisis) but Putin as well, who found little opposition to his illegal annexation of the Ukraine’s Crimea region.
 With Russia unchecked, Iran has already expanded its regional influence.
 While refusal to supply political clout to pressing world issues undermined American international supremacy, more shocking was how Obama’s policy of non-intervention ran counter to his many bold appeals to human rights, casting doubt that his statements were little more than abstract niceties that he never intended to defend.

-Obama’s legacy is one of exclusion
+His legacy is one of exclusion

 Obama’s politics – and even his attitude – offered little in the way of national consolidation.
 He delivered character attacks to political opponents, insisting their positions were based in ignorance or indecency.
 At the 2015 White House Correspondents’ Dinner, Obama mocked not only political opponents but also individual citizens in a joke about an Indiana restaurant’s wish to not cater homosexual weddings.
 However laudable the affirmation of equal rights that spurred Obama’s jest, it is inappropriate for the POTUS to express those beliefs at the expense of small business owners (their pizza parlor eventually closed) who merely expressed their support of a law that reflected their politics.
 If the situation were reversed, would Democrats be expected to allow a right-wing, Christian president to make jokes about transgendered people who want to use a bathroom that matches their gender identity?